Energy Sources and Transformation

 1 Primary and secondary energy sources, forms, types and transformations.

-8 Biomass, energetic potential, burning.
+8 Biomass, energy potential, combustion, gasification, fermentation.

-10 Solar collectors, design, efficiency, usage of the hydrogen.
+10 Solar collectors, design, efficiency, hydrogen management,

 13 hours, compulsory

 2 Economic evaluation of the electric energy production

 3 Analysis of raising the efficiency in a steam cycle